M.S. in Exercise Physiology, Sports Nutrition

 A Dietetics Internship option is built into the Sports Nutrition curriculum for those interested in becoming a Registered Dietitian.
+Visit the program's website for more information about the ACEND accredited DI program at Florida State University, requirements, and how to apply.

 (Note: Starting Fall 2017, students have the option to take the undergraduate Exercise Physiology leveling course the first semester of their graduate program.)
 Satisfactory grades must be earned in all prerequisite courses; minimums greater than a C are listed by the courses.
 The required prerequisite undergraduate courses for the master’s in Sports Nutrition program are: